-For all intents and purposes, you still personally own the assets titled in the name of your revocable living trust because you created the trust and you funded it with your property.
-You did so for your own benefit as the trust's beneficiary and trustee.
-What you own, a creditor can take.
+To be clear, you still personally own the assets titled in the name of your revocable living trust.
+After all, you created the trust--funding it with your property.
+And therein lies the rub: the things you own, creditors may take.

-Asset protection can be a complicated process because it involves an analysis of your long-term financial needs and your estate planning goals.
-You must strategically position or reposition your property to ensure that it's exempt from creditors' claims.
-Depending on the laws of your state, other options for asset protection planning might include:
+Asset protection is a complicated process, involving deep analysis of your long-term financial needs and estate planning goals.
+Therefore you must strategically position and re-position your property, in order to shield it from creditors' claims.
+Possible asset protection planning measures include the following:

-- Investing in your primary residence -- some states provide homestead exemptions prohibiting creditors from forcing the sale of your home to satisfy your debts
+- Investing in your primary residence.
+Some states provide homestead exemptions prohibiting creditors from forcing the sale of your home to satisfy debts.

-- Setting up a family limited liability company or family limited partnership and transferring ownership of assets into these legal entities
+- Setting up a family limited liability company or family limited partnership, and transferring ownership of assets into these entities.